juanpararan/kronoapp-angular2-api-krono/README.md

-# Ionic Module Template
+# angular2-api-krono

 This is a template for building your own reusable Angular2/Ionic2 module using TypeScript.
 Supports Angular's ngc and Ahead-of-Time compiling out of the box.

+## Install package

+npm install git+ssh://git@github.com/fabiocasmar/angular2-api-krono.git

 ## Developing

 Develop your module like any other Angular 2 module.
 Then, run `npm run build` to build a local copy.

-When you're ready to publish to npm, run `npm publishPackage`.
+(NECESSARY each time a change is made and it will be uploaded to the github)

 If you'd like to test this package, run `npm install ionic-module-template`

-## npm link

-Currently, modules must be published to npm. `npm link` packages will not install properly with our webpack confing (something on our list).
-If you can't push private code to npm, other options are a private npm repo/npm enterprise, or `npm install` from a git repo.

-## Using your module in an Ionic 2 app
+## Using your module in an Ionic 2 app / Angular 2 app

 ```typescript
 import { NgModule } from '@angular/core';